 - An Expectation of Oneself.
 Conduct an inward reflection of what is most important as that can help form principles on how this next part of life will unfold.
 While clearly a deeper introspection, the linkage between personal vision, values and mindset surfaced as important elements in the retirement equation.
 How does one do this?
 Attending a seminar such as the one this group attended, reading books, talking with others and working with a retirement coach were all areas mentioned where one could gain a deeper awareness of their personal needs to help with this journey.

 - Missing Elements About Work.
 While looking forward to the freedom of not working it was clear that work provided non-financial benefits.
-First, was the benefit of providing structure/organization in one’s daily life (my personal favorite).
+First, was the benefit of providing structure and organization in one’s daily life (my personal favorite).
 Becoming accustomed to a loss of structure took time and a few found it a very difficult adjustment.
 In addition, having one’s identity wrapped into their work required another adjustment and going cold turkey when it comes to understanding the impact of this identity shift was not recommended.
 Finally, work was identified as important to socialization, providing purpose, and providing an avenue for continued growth and learning.
 Options to consider included clearly understanding the areas where there are voids and then exploring how to replace them.
-For example, if structure is important, then experiment with creating a day in your retirement life.
+For example, if how to structure your day in retirement is important, then experiment with creating different approaches and routines.
 Try it for a few months and see how it feels, then adjust as needed.

 Connections between Concerns